pkasila/lbsu-mif-contest/tasks/im/task2.md

 | <pre>12 2</pre>       | <pre>1</pre> |
 | <pre>12345678 9</pre> | <pre>3</pre> |

-## Пояснения к примерам
+## Notes

-В первом примере последовательность выглядит так:
+In the first example, the sequence looks like this:

 0112122312232334

-12-ый элемент равняется 3.
+The 12th element is 3.

-Во втором примере:
+In the second example:

 0110100110010110

-12-ый элемент равняется 1.
+The 12th element is 1.

-## Тестирование
+## Testing

-1 группа тестов – 1 ≤ N ≤ 1e6 – 20 баллов
+1 group of tests - 1 ≤ N ≤ 1e6 - 20 points

-2 группа тестов – 1 ≤ N ≤ 1e8 – 10 баллов
+Group 2 tests - 1 ≤ N ≤ 1e8 - 10 points

-3 группа тестов – без дополнительных ограничений – 70 баллов
+Group 3 tests - no additional restrictions - 70 points